havishak/Curiosity-driven-data-projects/tidytuesday/README.md

 **Interesting finding:** The word is common in drama and comedy genres, and started appearing in other genres around 2000s.

-**Acknowledgment:** I was Gilbert Fontana's visual and followed this [blogpost](https://r-graph-gallery.com/web-stacked-area-chart-inline-labels.html).
+**Acknowledgment:** Inspired by Gilbert Fontana's visual and followed this [blogpost](https://r-graph-gallery.com/web-stacked-area-chart-inline-labels.html).

 ### August 6 (Week 32)